ShadowTheHedgehogHacking/CharacterMods/2A Character Pack by DeuZa/README.md

 For exemple, to play Sonic, go to the Player 1 character folder and go to Sonic.
 Inside, shadow.one is Sonic Player 1 and sonic.one is Shadow as Partner.

-I - Playable caracter : Player 1
+I - Playable character : Player 1

 1 - 	Instead of the slide attack, all the characters curl up in a ball, as in a sonic classic game.